MHK213/Math-Quiz-Game-Console-App-CPP-/README.md

 ---------

 🧾 Description
 A console-based arithmetic quiz game built with C++.
 It allows users to test their math skills by choosing a difficulty level and operation type (Add, Subtract, Multiply, Divide, or Mixed).
-The player receives feedback after each question, and a final score summary at the end of the game.
+The player receives feedback after each question (Answer is Wrong or Right, Time taken to answer and Score), and a final score summary at the end of the game (Number of Right Answers, Number of Wrong Answers, and Final Score).

 ---------